nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 OS-specific parts are moved out of the library.
 To use the library with your OS or scheduler, you must first port it by creating a custom :file:`nrf_modem_os.c` file, which serves as an OS abstraction layer.
 The library exposes a :file:`nrf_modem_os.h` header file that defines the functions that must be implemented in :file:`nrf_modem_os.c`.
-The header file also exposes what functions are provided by the library that the OS integration module must interface with.
+The header file also exposes the functions provided by the library that the OS integration module must interface with.

 The following diagram presents the Modem library OS abstraction layer.
 Arrows indicate that the elements can communicate with each other directly.